iboxdb/ftserver-cs/README.md

 the Page.GetRandomContent() method is used to keep the Search-Page-Content always changing, doesn't affect the real PageText order.

 Use the ID number to control the order instead of loading all pages to memory.
-Or load top 100 pages to memory then re-order it by favor.

 #### Search Method